Looking For A Job

 - Lack of Assistive Devices in the work place.

 Jobs offered to people with disabilities are scarce & studies have shown a correlation between disabilities and poverty.
 Those who are able to get jobs but unable to stabilize a job are often left discouraged & many who had participated, found that they were paid less when compared to their co-workers.

 Disability is a natural part of human life and does not diminish the right of persons with disabilities to take their rightful place in the work place.
 Widespread ignorance, fear and stereotypes cause persons with disabilities to be unfairly discriminated against in society and in employment.
 As a result, persons with disabilities experience high unemployment levels and, in the workplace, often remain in low status jobs and earn lower than average remuneration.
 The Employment Equity Act no. 55, of 1998 was drafted and put in place to ensure the employment rights of persons with disabilities in the workplace.
 Click on the link below to find out more about your rights and the Employment equity act no. 55, of 1998.

 Companies & Organizations That Can Help

-Thanks to Companies and Organizations such as Bradshaw LeRoux Consulting and The National Council of and for Persons with Disabilities, there are programs in place that aid persons with disabilities, to find jobs & acquire skills that they may need in the workplace.
+Thanks to Companies and Organizations such as Bradshaw LeRoux Consulting, Champion of Hope and The National Council of and for Persons with Disabilities, there are programs in place that aid persons with disabilities, to find jobs & acquire skills that they may need in the workplace.

 The National Council of and for Persons with Disabilities offer BBBEE advice and services related to persons with disabilities, e.g. Job placement, skills development, preferential procurement, ownership, supply chain development.
 "We will refer you to our experts in each of the nine provinces or support you from our National Office in Edenvale."
 Contact Ernu van der Westhuizen for more information via email: email@example.com or at Tel: +27 11 452 2774